Jan-Agatz/loss-landscape/README.md

 This repository containts the Python code necessary to recreate the results found in the presentation by the [hackers](https://colinraffel.com/blog/role-playing-seminar.html) in the [MML seminar](https://scoop.iwr.uni-heidelberg.de/teaching/2023ws/seminar-mathematical-machine-learning/) on December 19th 2023.

-Some values have to user specified.
+Some values have to be user specified.
 Thes are marked by comments of the form "**# USER-INPUT**".

 # Visualizing the Loss Landscape of Neural Nets